 Location

-Vivere Suites is set in a vineyard in the small town of Arco, just north of Lake Garda, in northern Italy.
+Vivere Suites is set among olives and vines in the small town of Arco, just north of Lake Garda, in northern Italy.
 It’s 5km from the lakeshore at Riva del Garda, and 90km from Verona.

 By Air:

 The closest airport is Brescia (78km away), which handles mostly domestic traffic.
-There are more flights to Verona (85km away) and Bergamo (130km away), as well as Milan Linate (171km away) and Milan Malpensa (213km away) - click on the links below for a list of airlines.
+There are more flights to Verona (85km away) and Bergamo (130km away), as well as Milan Linate (171km away) and Milan Malpensa (213km away).

 From the Airport

-Airport transfers can be arranged (see Rates), but unless you plan on staying put at the B&B, we recommend hiring a car to explore the area.
+Airport transfers can be arranged, but unless you plan on staying put at the B&B, we recommend hiring a car to explore the area.

 By Train: